RoyNisimov1/CHA/README.md

 This function will not return a fixed length, and will only work on english letters for now

-# Creating your own algorithm
+# Creating your own algorithm using HashMaker

 ## RandomShaffle
 This function will help you make your own random shuffled charset (```random.shuffle(letters)``` but with built-in langs)